6 Tips For Managing Money as a New Couple

 6. Have regular meetings to discuss finances.
 Check in with each other on a weekly or monthly basis to go over expenses and discuss how you’re doing with your financial goals.

 Of course, Mid Oregon Credit Union can help you decide what types of accounts might work best for you.
 We have several savings vehicles to match your goals and circumstances.
 We have an in-house financial advisor to provide perspective and advice.
-And we have the mobile tools to work best with your communications.
+And we have the digital banking tools to work best with your communications.